Applying for Residence in Portugal

 - It is a condition for granting a permanent residence permit in the five years immediately preceding the application, applicants may not have been the object of custodial sentence (s) that individually or jointly exceed one year of imprisonment, even if, in case of sentencing for felonious crime set out in this legal framework, for crime of terrorism, for highly violent or highly organized crime, the enforcement of the sentence has been suspended;

 - To the citizens holding a residence permit for investment purposes and their family members, complying with the requirements provided in article 80 of the Aliens Act and wish to be granted with a permanent residence permit, a permanent residence permit for investment purposes shall be issued, exempt of the provided in article 85, n.ºs 2, 3 and 4, subparagraph b) of the same diploma (cancellation of the right due to absences from the national territory, see article 65-k of the Regulatory Decree 84/07 of 5/11, as amended).
-The Permanent Residence Permit for investment purposes may be subject to specific fees of analysis and issuance, to be regulated by amendments to Ordinance 1334-E/2010, of December 31.
+The residence permit for Permanent Investment is charged in a specific manner as per assessment and the issuance of the permit, see Order n.º 204/2020, of 24 August, amending Order n.º 1334-E/2010, of 31 December.

 Without prejudice to as provided for the family reunification (article 107 of the Aliens Act) the permanent residence permit is issued for five years and has no validity.
 However, the residence permit must be renewed every five years or whenever changes in the identification elements registered occur.